Maaloula

 Maaloula (مَعلُولَا; ܡܥܠܘܠܐ ,מעלולא) is a town in southwestern Syria.
-The town is located in the Rif Dimashq Governorate and is 56 km northeast of Damascus, and is built into the rugged mountainside at an altitude of more than 1,500m.
-It is known as one of three remaining villages where Western Neo-Aramaic is spoken, the other two being the nearby smaller villages of Jubb'adin and Bakh'a.
-However, Bakh'a was vastly destroyed during the Syrian Civil War, and all the inhabitants fled to other parts of Syria or to Lebanon.
+The town is located in the Rif Dimashq Governorate and is 56 km northeast of Damascus, and is built into the mountainside at an altitude of more than 1,500m.
+It is known as one of three remaining villages where Western Neo-Aramaic is spoken, the other two being the nearby smaller villages of Jubb'adin and the now depopulated Bakha.

 Etymology

 Maʿlūlā is said to derive from the Aramaic word maʿəlā, meaning "entrance".
-The name is romanized in multiple different ways, such as Maaloula, Ma'loula, Maalula, Ma'lula, Malula.
-However, "Maaloula" is the most common one.
+The name is romanized as Maaloula, Ma'loula, Maalula, Ma'lula, Malula.
+However, "Maaloula" is the most common.

 History

 Civil war

 Maaloula became the scene of battle between the Al-Qaeda-linked insurgent group Al-Nusra Front and the Syrian Army in September 2013.

 The insurgents took over the town on October 21.
 Around 13 people were killed, with many more wounded.

 On October 28, government forces recaptured the town.

 Maaloula was again taken over by the Al-Nusra Front on December 3, 2013.
 The group took 12 Orthodox nuns as hostages.
 The nuns were moved between different locations and ended up in Yabroud where they were held for three months.
 Officials from Lebanon negotiated a deal for their release.
 Those negotiations produced an agreement on a prisoner exchange under which around 150 Syrian women detained by the government were also freed.
 After the nuns were freed on 9 March 2014, they stated that they were mostly treated well by their captors.

 On 14 April 2014, with the help of Hezbollah and SSNP, the Syrian Army once again recaptured the town.
 The success of Syrian government forces in recapturing Maaloula was part of a string of other successes in the strategic Qalamoun region, including the seizure of the former rebel bastion of Yabroud in the previous month.